How a hypothesis helps determine if you are successful

 - Customer Experience

 A well-known scenario: when a product or service is renewed, the assumption is made that an improvement has been achieved.
 Think, for example, of an adjustment to your website, the implementation of a new product feature or the digital transformation of an organisation to work more efficiently.
-But how do you know whether the situation is really better after the innovation?
-Start by making the right hypotheses.
+If you really want to test whether the situation is better after the implemented innovation, you will have to start creating hypotheses prior to the change.

 What are hypotheses?